 When it comes to mobile ecommerce sites, the faster your pages load, the lower are your bounce rates.
 Here are a few tips to help you reduce page loading times:

 One study states that 49% of people hold their mobile phones in one hand, and 75% use only their thumbs for the major actions.
 The screen of a mobile device can be divided into – natural, stretching, and hard to reach zones based on thumb movement.

-Make sure that your ecommerce website design services provider places the essential and scrollable parts of your mobile site in the areas that fall within the natural reach of the thumb.
+Make sure that your professional ecommerce website design provider places the essential and scrollable parts of your mobile site in the areas that fall within the natural reach of the thumb.
 Other less frequently used elements of the design can be placed on the stretched and hard-to-reach zones.

 Another factor to consider here is that avoid creating tiny clickable links that are frustrating for people to tap on.
 Tiny clickable links have plenty of chances to lead to wrong actions and annoy the user.
 Turn your design elements into wider boxes that cannot go wrong.